 - And Much More!

-“Being a Student Member of GAYC has helped me gain a more complete understanding of all the aspects of the child development field.
+“Being a Student Member of GAEYC has helped me gain a more complete understanding of all the aspects of the child development field.
 By receiving the email updates and reminders I stay current with what opportunities are available to me like upcoming conferences and trainings . . .
 I also enjoy having the membership because I receive and have access to newsletters, articles, and stories that help me broaden my own “tool box” to use with the children and youth I work with in the field.”

 -Emily Rogers, Child & Family Development Major, Georgia Southern University